IIT-Mandi to hold camp on robotics

-The Indian Institute of Technology, Mandi, will be organising a summer camp on Robotics and Artificial Intelligence (AI) in collaboration with the Himachal Pradesh Kaushal Vikas Nigam (HPKVN), Shimla.
+The Indian Institute of Technology (IIT), Mandi, will organise a summer camp on Robotics and Artificial Intelligence (AI) in collaboration with the Himachal Pradesh Kaushal Vikas Nigam (HPKVN), Shimla.

-“This summer camp, to be held in July this year, will give students an opportunity to learn robotics and AI, an ever-growing field with a hands-on experiment-based learning.
-As many as 100 students will get a chance to learn the fundamentals and carve out their imagination into real-life projects”, said a spokesperson for IIT-Mandi.
+A spokesperson for the IIT-Mandi said, “This summer camp, to be held in July this year, will give students an opportunity to learn robotics and AI, an ever-growing field with a hands-on experiment-based learning.
+As many as 100 students will get a chance to learn the fundamentals and carve out their imagination into real-life projects”.

-“Registration is open for all students enrolled in classes XI and XII in recognised schools in Himachal Pradesh.
+“Registration is open for all students enrolled in classes XI and XII at recognised schools in Himachal Pradesh.
 Enrolments will be accepted through schools only.
 Individual applications will not be entertained,” he added.

 Tribune Shorts